HazeCS/RT-HashBuster/README.md

 # Hash Buster

-Hash Buster is a Python tool for generating Rainbow Tables and cracking hashes with them.
+Hash Buster is a Python tool for generating Rainbow Tables and cracking hashes using Rainbow Tables.
 It supports the following hash algorithms: md5, sha1, sha224, sha256, sha384, sha512.

 ## Usage
 Hash Buster can be used in two modes: build and brute.